Château d'Autet

 Château d'Autet is a château located in the Luberon hills of the commune of Viens in the Vaucluse department, Provence-Alpes-Côte d'Azur, France.
 The château lies approximately 3 km to the northeast of the village of Gignac, and roughly 85 km north of Marseille.

+History

 Built in the 19th century as a hunting lodge, the dilapidated house and surrounding neglected estate were bought in 1998 by David Armstrong-Jones, 2nd Earl of Snowdon, who is reported to have paid £500,000.
 In addition to repairing the house, the Earl planted fields of lavender on the estate nearby.